 MSc BSc MCSP HCPC MAACP Sports and Spinal Physiotherapist

 Mani is a passionate, highly professional, caring and accomplished Physiotherapist who has a both an BSc in Physiotherapy and a Master’s degree in Rehabilitation Science.
 He has worked in professional...

 MSc MCSP HCPC MMACP Sports and Spinal Physiotherapist

-Scott is an energetic and passionate physiotherapist specialised in orthopaedic and sports injuries with a particular interest in shoulder, knee and spine rehabilitation.
+Scott is an energetic and passionate physiotherapist specialising in orthopaedic and sports injuries with a particular interest in shoulder, knee and spine rehabilitation.
 Scott moved from Canada in early 2018,...

 BSc MCSP HCPC Sports and Spinal Physiotherapist

 Candice is a Sports and Spinal physiotherapist who hails from South Africa.
 After completing her BSc Physiotherapy at the University of Cape Town, she specialised in sports and orthopaedics, and...